celestiaorg/celestia-node/docs/adr/adr-014-bootstrap-from-previous-peers.md

 * Approach A.

-Caveats: In regards to the storage section of approach A, we decided to factorize the store implementation under `das/store.go` to be used by both approach A and the checkpoint store in `daser`.

 ## Design

 ## Approach A: Hook into `peerTracker` from `libhead.Exchange` and react to its internal events

 </br>

 In this approach, we will rely on `peerTracker`'s scoring mechanism that tracks the fastest connected nodes, and blocks malicious ones.
-To make use of this functionality, we track two important internal events from `peerTracker` in `libhead.Exchange` for peers selection and persistence purposes, and that is by proposing a design that allows access to `peerTracker`'s list of good peers and bad peers, and opening the design space to integrate peer selection and storage logic.
+To make use of this functionality, we rely on the internal mechanisms of `peerTracker` for peers selection and persistence, and that is by proposing a design that allows storing `peerTracker`'s list of good peers, and opening the design space to integrate peer selection and storage logic.

 ## Implementation